bohlender/blog/content/blog/solving-a-logic-synthesis-puzzle-via-sat-smt/index.md

 In next step we get rid of the $\forall$-quantifier.
 Looking at how $\forall x$ is defined for a Boolean $x$:
 $$ \forall x\ldotp \varphi := \varphi[\mathit{true}/x] \wedge \varphi[\mathit{false}/x]$$
-it is easy to see that we can eliminate one variable by cloning the expression $\varphi$ that we quantify over and substitute $x$ by $\mathit{true}$ in the first instance and by $\mathit{false}$ in the second one.
+it is easy to see that we can eliminate one variable at a time by cloning the expression $\varphi$ and substituting $x$ by $\mathit{true}$ in the first instance and by $\mathit{false}$ in the second one.
-We effectively enumerate all the values the quantifier ranges over and conjunct the resulting constraints.
+We effectively enumerate all the values the quantifier ranges over and conjunct the instantiated constraints.
 {{< note >}}
 Although every variable elimination doubles the number of constraints, and will clearly not scale to arbitrary numbers of inputs, it is fine for our purposes.
 The puzzle features only three inputs so this quantifier elimination only increases the characterisation roughly by $2^3$.